-A Java development environment, such as Borland JBuilder, is required for developing applets or applications that use the VisiBroker ORB.
-JavaSoft's Java Developer's Kit (JDK) also includes a Java runtime environment.

-Sun Microsystems has made JavaSoft's JDK-including its Java runtime environment-available for Solaris, and Windows NT platforms.
-You can download the JDK from Sun Microsystems' web site:
+A Java development environment, such as JBuilder, is required for developing applets or applications that use the VisiBroker ORB.
+Oracle's Java Developer's Kit (JDK) also includes a Java runtime environment.
+The JDK-including its Java runtime environment-is available for Solaris and Windows platforms.
+You can download the JDK from Oracle's web site: